 Watch the large crowds of people crossing the street in Shibuya, try to spot Mount Fuji from Tokyo Skytree or Tokyo Tower, discover Japan’s food culture in Tsukiji Market or visit the famous Sensoji Shrine in Asakusa.
 For the anime/kawaii culture walk around in Harajuku or Akihabara and for a great night out visit Shinjuku’s Golden Gai.
 There is simply too much to discover in Tokyo!
 Have a look at our blog below that goes into more detail.

-Saitama – 埼玉
+Highlights of Saitama – 埼玉

 Saitama is located just north west of Tokyo.
 The prefecture’s southern part, including its namesake capital, is adjacent to Tokyo and primarily a residential city for people who work in Tokyo.
 For this reason south Saitama is more densely populated than north part and often referred to as Greater Tokyo.
 It takes only 30 minutes from Ikebukuro station to Omiya station, the major train hub in the prefecture and the Kanto Region.
 The capital is a densely populated residential city, but the province offers numbers of historical and natural sites which attract the tourists.